Geneva summit stirs memories of 1985 Reagan-Gorbachev meet - RFI

 The three-day summit was covered by 3,500 journalists.

-Nicolas Burgy, who was at Geneva Airport for AFP to report on the Reagans' arrival, recalls the sense of "joy" in the air.#photo1
+Nicolas Burgy, who was at Geneva Airport for AFP to report on the Reagans' arrival, recalls the sense of "joy" in the air.

 "There was a casual sort of feeling," he said.